Detachment 88: Allegations of torture and deaths in custody

 The unit has been accused of involvement of torture.

 In August 2010, Amnesty International said in an urgent appeal that Indonesia had arrested Moluccan activists, and they had anxiety that the activists would be tortured by Detachment 88.

 In September 2010, the death of Malukan political prisoner Yusuf Sipakoly was allegedly caused by the gross human rights abuses by Detachment 88.

 In March 2016, the Indonesian National Commission on Human Rights stated that at least 121 terror suspects had died in custody since 2007.

-While acknowledging that Australia did train Detachment 88, Foreign affairs minister in 2012, Bob Carr, said he wasn't sure if the allegations were true, but would follow up.
+While acknowledging that Australia did train Detachment 88, Foreign affairs minister Bob Carr said in 2012 that he wasn't sure if the allegations were true, but would follow up.

 Future

 The future of counter-terrorism in Indonesia is uncertain.
 With the disbandment of the Jemaah Islamiyah (JI) at the end of June 2024 key figures in the group have pledged their loyalty to the Indonesian government.
 In response the Indonesian government has issued pardons to many JI members.
 In January 2025, President Subianto announced budget cuts for several government offices including the National Counterterrorism Agency (BNPT), Detachment 88's collaborative partner.
 The BNPT handles deradicalization and rehabilitation while Detachment 88 handles law enforcement and counterterrorism operations.
-Without a fully funded BNPT terrorism in Indonesia may flair up again at an inopportune time with the military and law enforcement woefully unprepared for future attacks.
+Without a fully funded BNPT terrorism in Indonesia may flare up again at an inopportune time with the military and law enforcement woefully unprepared for future attacks.
 There is a call for internal reviews and officer training to be conducted to increase the likelihood that militants can be captured alive in the future, so that they can provide the intelligence necessary to weed out terrorist networks.

 Along with officer training and internal reviews, there is an effort to weed out corruption and keep an eye on prisoners so they do not radicalize other inmates.
 The path to revising anti-terrorism laws to allow counter-terrorism to respect basic human rights.
 Indonesia's top counter-terrorism chief Ansyaad Mbai caused an uproar in 2009 when he bemoaned that extremists converged to Jakarta because the nation's laws were lax compared to its neighbors Malaysia, which permit extended detention without trial.
 Critics worry adopting this approach risks undermining the democratic traditions of Indonesia, which is exactly what the terrorists aspire to in the first place.